MADD’s Annual Campaign Shows the Effects of DWI Accidents

 The Problem of DWI Accidents in Texas

-Although Texas employs some of the finest law enforcement personnel in the country, DWI accidents continue to be an enormous problem the state.
+Although Texas employs some of the finest law enforcement personnel in the country, DWI accidents continue to be an enormous problem in the state.
 Even the state legislature has taken measures to attempt to reduce the enormity of the problem while local authorities have implemented enforcement programs designed to eliminate DWI accidents.
 In spite of those enhanced enforcement policies, very few days pass without the occurrence of a fatal accident that involves alcohol.

 While drinking and driving among teenage drivers is also problematic, parents need to teach their children not to ride in a car with a driver who has consumed alcohol.
 This is another great educational tool that can go a long way toward teaching the public about the dangers of combining drinking and driving.